BulkGate/php-sdk/README.md

 $message = new Sms("420603902776", "test_text");
 ```

-or accepts an instance of the object BulkGate\Sdk\Message\Component\PhoneNumber:
+or accepts an instance of the object `BulkGate\Sdk\Message\Component\PhoneNumber`:

 ```
 $message = new Sms(new BulkGate\Sdk\Message\Component\PhoneNumber('777777777', 'cz'), 'test message');
 ```

-To obtain a phone number, you can use the print out the class object `BulkGate\Sdk\Message\Component\PhoneNumber`, which always returns a phone number in string.
+To obtain a phone number, you can use the print out the class object `BulkGate\Sdk\Message\Component\PhoneNumber`, which always returns a phone number as a string.

 You can also set phone number and iso separately